 •raising social and political awareness of the mental health ramifications on Australians facing discrimination, particularly the ageing population going into aged care.

 PLEASE SEE STRATEGY BELOW FOR HOW WE WILL MEASURE IMPACT.

-With the film’s premiere at one of the world’s most acclaimed film festivals, the Melbourne International Film Festival, The Coming Back Out Ball has the perfect platform to achieve its social, cultural and legislative outreach goals.
+With the film’s premiere at one of the world’s most acclaimed film festivals, the Melbourne International Film Festival, The Coming Back Out Ball Movie has the perfect platform to achieve its social, cultural and legislative impact goals.